Back to all studies

 Measurement of Serum Inflammatory Markers in Patients Treatment-resistant Depression Given Psilocybin

-This active not recruiting study focuses on depression and currently lists sites or participation links in United Kingdom.
+This study is active but not recruiting.
+It focuses on depression and currently lists study information in the United Kingdom.

 DepressionOtherFrom 25 Years to 80 Years